closing-the-loop/lntlvs.sh/README.md

-  --maxinvoices <value>   The max number of invoices to query. (default: 1000) --tlvkey <value>        The TLV key to extract and decode. (default: 7629169) --lncliwrapper <value>  A wrapper script to use instead if lncli is not available. (default: ./bitcoin-lncli.sh) --jsonlines             If set, output will be formatted in JSON Lines format (one JSON per line). (dafault: 0) --output <value>        If set, custom records will be written to this file in JSON Lines format (one JSON per line).
+  --maxinvoices <value>   The max number of invoices to query. (default: 1000) --tlvkey <value>        The TLV key to extract and decode. (default: 7629169) --lncliwrapper <value>  A wrapper script to use instead if lncli is not available. (default: ./bitcoin-lncli.sh) --jsonlines             If set, output will be formatted in JSON Lines format (one JSON per line). (default: 0) --output <value>        If set, custom records will be written to this file in JSON Lines format (one JSON per line).
 ```